-- 7.05 Match venues must be fixed by the host association and announced to its opponents and the UEFA administration at least 60 days before the start of the mini-tournament. - 7.06 The host association must ensure that all tournament hotels are easily accessible.
+- 7.05 Match venues must be fixed by the host association and announced to its opponents and the UEFA administration at least 60 days before the start of the mini-tournament by means of the form provided for this purpose by the UEFA administration. - 7.06 The host association must ensure that all tournament hotels are easily accessible.
 Unless the visiting associations give their approval, no tournament hotel may be situated more than a two-hour drive from the nearest international airport.
 Special approval from the UEFA administration is required for tournament venues located on islands or in other places which have few international flights or which necessitate internal flights.
 Unless the visiting associations agree otherwise, no match venue may be located more than a one-hour bus drive from all tournament hotels.